vinfreecs/genga/docs/Define.rst

   | When a collision happens, then the details of the collisions are stored in an internal buffer on the
     GPU.
 After the time, this buffer is transferred to the CPU and the information written into the collision file.
 The size of this buffer is specified by :literal:`def_MaxColl`.
-When more collisions occur in the same time step, then the integration is stoppen and an error message written.
+When more collisions occur in the same time step, then the integration is stopped and an error message written.
   | Increasing this number also increases the total amount of needed memory.
   | (default = 120)